 There are many things to do in Narrabri, New South Wales.
 This locality is the seat of the Narrabri Shire local government area, and is located on the Namoi River.
-It is located 521 kilometres northwest of Sydney on the Kamilaroi Highway and Newell Highway.
+It is located 521 kilometres northwest of Sydney on the Kamilaroi Highway and Newell Highway and about 100km north of Gunnedah.
 Narrabri has been names Australia’s sportiest town and is home to many well known sportsmen including Tennis player Jason Stoltenberg and Golfer Steve Elkington.

 History of Narrabri

 The name “Narrabri” is derived from the Kamilaroi language and means “forked waters”.
 The town is situated where Narrabri Creek, Horse Arm Creek and Namoi River converge.
 You can enjoy a leisurely walk along the creek banks, starting at the Visitor Information Centre in Tibbereena Street and continuing along the creek’s banks to the Town Clock and Creek Bridge.
 At the end of the walk, you can return to the Australian Cotton Experience Centre.

 Tourist attractions in Narrabri include the Australian Cotton Exhibition Centre and the Paul Wild Observatory.
 These are both managed by CSIRO.
 The township is prone to floods.
 The area is home to one of Australia’s largest remnant forests, the Pilliga Forest.
 Nearby attractions include the Mount Kaputar National Park and the Australian Cotton Exhibition Centre.
 Despite its small size, Narrabri is home to many interesting sights, including the Pilliga Forest, the largest remaining temperate forest in Eastern Australia.